FAQ

 No, it is not a form of insurance.

-While Revival Direct Primary Care aims to cover the vast majority of your primary care needs, your membership DOES NOT replace health insurance.
+While Valley Ridge Direct Primary Care aims to cover the vast majority of your primary care needs, your membership DOES NOT replace health insurance.

 We strongly recommend that all our members maintain active health insurance.
 This coverage will be essential for services not offered by our practice, such as: